numaneto/AzNetwork-Labs/AzureVirtualNetworks-LabMission/readme.md

     4 - VM4 would like to receive connections (All protocols) from VM2 and from Public IP address from your home (yeap, your home again =) ).

  8 - What's Hub and Spoke topology?

      Please, read that : [Hub and Spoke - Azure Architecture Center](https://learn.microsoft.com/en-us/azure/architecture/reference-architectures/hybrid-networking/hub-spoke)

+     After the reading, share your thoughts in our next conversation.